pburkholder/eponymous-principles/presentation.md

 * Whatever can go wrong, will
 * (I have no mnemonic yet)
+* Edward Murphy, 1952

-^  measurement devices developed by Edward Murphy, coined 1952
+^measurement devices developed by Edward Murphy, coined 1952

 ---